Copper Elven Vampire

 Posted - 07 May 2018 : 03:23:08

-I would like to thank Tom Costa and Erik Scott De'bie (sp) for creating the Trickster-Touched template for Erevan Ilesere.
-I have revised and modified it to be more realms worthy in my eyes, as this is clearly a Chosen of Erevan template by nature.
+I would like to thank Tom Costa and Erik Scott de Bie, for creating the Trickster-Touched template for Erevan Ilesere.
+I have revised and modified it to be more up to balance with other lower CR templates in the Realms in my eyes, as this is clearly a Chosen of Erevan template by nature.
 I don't think I made it too powerful at all, and probably somewhere between the power-level of a Shadow-Walker, and much less than a Shade.
 I hope you all enjoy my revision and all and any feedback is welcomed if not looked for.

 1-2 Detect Law, Detect Magic 3/day, Dex +4, Int +4, Cha +4, A +4 racial bonus on Fortitude saving throws against poison, +4 racial bonus on Willpower saving throws against Enchantments and Illusions.

 5-6 Trickster Knowledge, Trickster Feats, Dex +2, Int +2.